Extended Nullstellensatz proof systems

-This connection to ENS, and Theorem \ref{15.1.23a} , is the reason why we are interested in Problem \ref{25.1.23a}.
+where $c$ depends on $\ell$.
+This connection\footnote{An earlier reduction in \cite{Kra-fdp} reduced the lengths-of-proofs problem for $\mbox{AC}^0[p]$-Frege systems to a different and seemingly harder problem about algebraic search trees.} to ENS, and Theorem \ref{15.1.23a} , is the reason why we are interested in Problem \ref{25.1.23a}.

 Note that should it be answered by $\pphp_n$ (Problem \ref{25.1.23b}) it would imply also a lower bound for UENS-refutations of $\pphp_n$.
-This would disprove a causal remark at the end of \cite{BIKPRS} that size $S$ Extended Frege (EF) refutations can be transformed into $(\log S)^{O(1)}$ degree UENS-refutations as it is well-known that EF admits p-size proofs of $\php$, cf. \cite{CooRec}.
-Note that it is also unknown if EF simulates UENS.
+This would disprove a causal remark\footnote{The construction in \cite{BIKPRS} seems to yield a non-trivial degree upper bound on ENS proof when transforming Frege proofs of logical depth $o(\log n)$ only.} at the end of \cite{BIKPRS} that size $S$ Extended Frege (EF) refutations can be transformed into $(\log S)^{O(1)}$ degree UENS-refutations as it is well-known that EF admits p-size proofs of $\php$, cf. \cite{CooRec}.